eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 In the context of the EUDI Wallet ecosystem, a PID or attestation begins its lifecycle when being issued to a Wallet Unit.
-Please note that this means that the management of attributes in the Authentic Source (adhering to national structures and attribute definitions) is outside of the scope of the ARF.
+Please note that this means that the management of attributes in the Authentic Source (adhering to national structures and attribute definitions) is outside the scope of the ARF.

 For certain use cases, a PID or attestation may be pre-provisioned, meaning it is not yet valid when issued.
 In that case, its state is **Issued**, and it will